Sports betting front and center in renewed legalized gambling debate

 House Democrats have expressed an interest in setting aside a portion of the state’s share of gambling proceeds for low-income families that can’t afford to cover the funding gap the 2011 cuts to the HOPE Scholarship opened up in the program, or for a new scholarship program to help young Georgians pay off their student loans.

-Besides the financial argument, supporters of legalized gambling also argue that illegal gambling is generating billions of dollars in Georgia without the state seeing any benefit.
+Besides the financial argument, supporters of legalized gambling also argue that illegal gambling is generating billions of dollars without the state seeing any benefit.

 “All we’re going to do is capture the tax,” Stephens said.